scientist-softserv/iiif_print/README.md

 of scanned newspaper media.
 This gem can be included in a Digital Asset Management application based on Hyrax 2.x.

+### Purpose, Use, and Aims

+This gem, while not a stand-alone application, can be integrated into an application based on Hyrax 2.x easily to support a variety of cases for management and ingest of primarily scanned (historic) newspaper archives.

+### Status

+This gem/engine is in early development, but

 Requirements
 ------------